What is Black History Month?

 No doubt part of the reason why there are fewer black entrepreneurs is that many face greater racial discrimination, unconscious bias, and entrenched deprivation.
 As the Black Lives Matter movement has highlighted, tackling racial and ethnic discrimination is a critical and hugely complex issue that requires deep-seated changes across society, most of which lie beyond the scope of this report.

 Greater community support is needed for minority entrepreneurs, notably black ones.
 While Asian entrepreneurs often benefit from strong family and community support, many of the black entrepreneurs interviewed said they obtained less support.
 Black community organisations have a crucial role to play.

 Minority business networks such as MSDUK can also help provide this community support, either directly or by creating connections between people.
-Our industry recognised EMB Certification gives you access to over 100 global companies and regular procurement opportunities, helping you do business with these brands.
-By joining our network you will have access to a range of world class leadership courses and unlimited access to our events, helping you connect with buyers, partners and fellow entrepreneur.
+Our industry-recognised EMB Certification gives you access to over 100 global companies and regular procurement opportunities, helping you do business with these brands.
+By joining our network you will have access to a range of world-class leadership courses and unlimited access to our events, helping you connect with buyers, partners, and fellow entrepreneurs.

 Here at MSDUK, we are passionate about championing black-owned businesses!
 Meet some of our fantastic black entrepreneurs who are making exceptional contributions to their communities and the economy.

 TGRG is a multidisciplinary boutique agency with a passion for marketing, internal communications, PR, and talent management.
 Their clients are atypical visionaries with the desire to uplift, empower, and inspire.

 Juanita is a specialist with over 15 years of industry experience, who personally works with each client to create a bespoke strategy to suit their individual needs and position.
 Some of the global brands she worked with include Unilever, Boots, Marks & Spencers, Bloomberg, and many more.